Thiruttu Payale 2: Music

 The soundtrack album of Thiruttu Payale 2 composed by Vidyasagar was launched at an open event held on 1 September 2017, at Forum Vijaya Mall in Chennai which was telecasted live on Thanthi TV the very same day.
 The album features four songs and were penned by Pa.
 Vijay, and Vidyasagar also sung the title track of the film.
 The album received mixed reviews from critics, however "Nee Parkkum" which was sung by Sathyaprakash was praised, but the other songs were criticised.
 The song is a love based melodious number with a beautiful tune, and a pleasant number with instruments like harmonica, keys and sarangi used.

 Behindwoods rated the album 2.5 out of 5 stating that "A typical melody based album by Vidyasagar for Thiruttu Payale 2!"
 Moviecrow rated the album 2.75 out of 5, stating "Vidyasagar's quality melodies continue to work effectually for this sequel and it's baffling that this composer is less in action nowadays."

 In a positive note, Sharanya CR, writing for The Times of India in her review stated "Nee Paarkum" as "a lilting song, with soothing guitar portions in the background".
 The theme song of Thiruttuppayale — 2, "has a jazzy feel, with use of thavil beats and harmonica adds a different layer to the song."
 Then she stated "Achukku Buchukku" as "a passable listen" reserved only for theatres.
 And for the final track "Neenda Naal" as a "melodious one".
 In her bottomline she stated "It is great to have Vidyasagar back after a long hiatus!"

-Release
+Reception

-The satellite rights of the film were sold to Zee Tamil.
+A critic from The Times of India rated the film two-and-half out of five stars and wrote that "Through Thiruttu Payale, Susi intends to convey that everyone lies or pretends in one or the other way, based on the situations they encounter.
+The premise and characters were attention-grabbing, though there were flaws with regard to its pace".
+Sowmya Rajendran from The News Minute wrote that "The non-linear plot keeps our interest in the mind games that the characters play but the choppy editing makes the screenplay look disjointed".